BestGuide is reader supported and may earn affiliate commission. Learn More.

 Managed Process: Rollover process handles most of the administrative paperwork for 401(k) and IRA transfers.
 High Minimums: Minimum investment of $25,000 (best promotions require $50,000 or more).

-Strong Reputation: A+ BBB rating, accredited since 2011, with long-standing business operations since 2006.
+Strong BBB Record: A+ rating accredited since December 2011, with 4.81 stars from over 1,600 BBB reviews over 14 years of operation.
 Opaque Pricing: Pricing is not published online; all quotes are phone-based, making independent verification difficult.

 Wide Selection: Diverse inventory of IRA-eligible gold, silver, platinum, and palladium products.
 Exclusive Coins: Exclusive coins carry higher premiums than standard bullion with a more limited secondary resale market.